alexpgates/alexpgates.github.com/source/blog/alfred.md

 #### Email the Pack Team

-There are five us on the Pack team, so every time I wanted to send an email to everyone on the team, I'd cmd+tab to my mail program (Sparrow), cmd+n to open a new email.
-Then I'd start typing each team member's name, followed by tab, until all five were in the TO field. _At best_, that's 14 keystrokes.
+There are five us on the Pack team, so every time I wanted to send an email to everyone on the team, I'd _cmd+tab_ to my mail program (Sparrow), _cmd+n_ to open a new email.
+Then I'd start typing each team member's name, followed by tab, until all four were in the _To_ field. _At best_, that's 14 keystrokes.

 With Alfred, I've reduced it to 2.